That dollar amount reflects a 60.5% acceleration compared to $19.4 billion five years earlier during 2020.

 Below are exports from Serbia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Serbia’s goods trail Serbian importer spending on foreign products.

-Serbia has negative net exports and therefore deep international trade deficits for products related to mineral fuels notably crude and refined petroleum oils, petroleum gases and coke or semi-coke.
+Serbia has negative net exports and therefore deep international trade deficits for products related to mineral fuels, historically for crude and refined petroleum oils, petroleum gases and coke or semi-coke.

 These cashflow deficiencies clearly indicate Serbia’s competitive disadvantages in the international energy market, but also represent key opportunities for Serbia to improve its position in the global economy through focused innovations.